 National Priorities Project creates publications and online tools and games to help people understand and shape federal budget priorities.
 This work involves following what’s happening in Washington and applying curiosity and quantitative skills to cut through a complicated topic – and lots of political spin – in order to provide non-partisan, informative resources for regular people who want to have a say in how Washington spends our tax dollars.

 Research interns help locate and process data.
 This includes finding and compiling information from the White House, the Congressional Budget Office, the Census Bureau, think tanks, and news sites, among sources.
 Web research, data entry, and memo-writing are core responsibilities of the research intern.
 Advanced interns participate in the development of blog posts and other web publications.

-Qualifications: Creative, motivated, organized, and responsible, able to work independently, with a healthy respect for deadlines.
+Qualifications: Creative, motivated, organized, good communicator, and responsible, able to work independently, with a healthy respect for deadlines.
 Experience with spreadsheets, data entry and manipulation is required.
-Formula creation, graph making and in-depth experience with Excel and PowerPoint is desired.
+Formula creation, graph making and in-depth experience with Excel are desired.
 Attention to detail and accuracy is essential.
-Students in the social sciences with strong quantitative and critical thinking skills are invited to apply.
+Students in the social sciences or computer science with strong quantitative and critical thinking skills are invited to apply, as are students from diverse backgrounds with data manipulation skills and an interest in policy.
 Experience with statistics and data analysis a plus.
 Perfect for intellectually curious students who want to explore how to use data for government transparency and to draw attention to national social and economic issues.

 Graphic Design and/or Animation Intern